asrozar/python-perception/README.md

 ==========

 Perception is a tool used to gain better network visibility by pulling LAN information from IOS network devices.
-Inventory information is indexed using Splunk.
+Inventory information is indexed using Elasticsearch.

 First thing to do is edit the app/config/configuration.yml file.
 Either store it in `/etc/perception/configuration.yml`